 Retinopathy is usually a sign of another medical condition.
 Although several medical conditions (e.g., sickle cell disease, lupus) can cause retinopathy, the most common causes are diabetes and hypertension (high blood pressure).

 Diabetic retinopathy is a complication of diabetes.
 Diabetes causes high blood sugar levels, which can damage blood vessels.
-The damaged vessels around the retina can leak protein and fats, forming deposits that can interfere with vision.
-The damaged blood vessels are also not as effective at carrying oxygen to the retina, which can also cause damage.
+The damaged vessels in the retina can leak fluid, protein, and fats, forming deposits that can interfere with vision.
+The damaged blood vessels are not as effective at carrying oxygen to the retina, which can also cause damage.

 Hypertensive retinopathy is a complication of high blood pressure that usually takes many years to develop.
 High blood pressure damages the blood vessel walls, causing them to thicken and narrow.
 This reduces the blood supply available to the retina, leading to retinal damage.
 Eventually, blood can leak into the retina, causing further damage.